Do it right and you could form lasting and lucrative media relationships

 HARO is a unique platform you can use to build your media relations and gain more publicity.
 By proving yourself to journalists as a reliable, timely source of interesting information, you get your brand promoted and they get their job done by publishing their stories.

 At Axia Public Relations, we take working with media representatives very seriously.
-Download our free e-guide Learn Media Relations from the Media to discover how to make the most of your media relationships.
+Download our e-guide Learn Media Relations from the Media to discover how to make the most of your media relationships.

 Yulia Dianova is a public relations professional who is skilled in building relationships with target audiences.
 She provides counsel to organizations that seek PR help to further their growth and reach their goals.
 Yulia earned a master’s degree in public relations management from University of Maryland University College.
 She is fluent in Russian and English and is always looking for a new challenge.